ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-06-error-measurement.md

 <ins>**Measurement of model error**</ins>

 The primary goal while building a predictive model must be to make it predictive of the desired target value.
 The closer the predicted value to the target, more accurate the model.
 Model error based on training data is misleading, the error the model exhibits on ‘new’ and unseen data yields actual results.
-In this contecxt, error essentially means [residual](https://ranja-sarkar.github.io/2025/11/28/tests-&-measures.html).
+In this context, error implies [residual](https://ranja-sarkar.github.io/2025/11/28/tests-&-measures.html).

 When assessing the quality of a model, it is essential to accurately measure its **prediction error**.
 A model may fit the training data well, but may do a poor job of prediction on ‘new’ data.